mrezabayat/iamsorush/content/posts/dry-principle.md

 }
 ```

 In both locations and velocities classes, the `Export` method is repeated.
-The method carries a independent responsibility of
+The method carries an independent responsibility of
-dumping array of `Data2D` into a desired file.
-So we can create a new class out of it to be used in similar scenarios.
+dumping the array of `Data2D` into a desired file.
+We can create a new class out of it to be used in similar scenarios.

 ```C#
 public class Data2dExporter